iitd-plos/unicorn/README.md

 $ Create a file ~/Data/hosts.txt and list your MPI hosts in this file (one host per line).
 The location of this file can be changed in the configuration file <install location>/analyzers/conf/global.txt
 $ cd <install location>/analyzers/bin
 $ ./analyzers.exe    # Results are produced under the directory <install location>/analyzers/results.
 Ensure that the folder has write and execute permissions.

+# Note: Unicorn requires a multi-threaded build of openMPI.
+Use the following commands to build and install it.
+(a) ./configure --prefix=$install_path/release --with-threads=posix --enable-mpi-threads
+(b) make
+(c) make install

+# Note that we have used the following versions of various software to build and run Unicorn:
+1. openmpi 1.4.5
+2. gcc 4.8.3
+3. cuda 5.5
+4. CentOS 6.2